tensorchord/pgvecto.rs-docs/src/cloud/manage/project.md

 # Projects

 With PGVecto.rs Cloud, everything starts with the project.
 It is the top-level object in the hierarchy.
-A project can hold as many `Postgres` cluster needs.
-The maximum number you can create and join to a project is 5.
+A project can hold as many `Postgres` clusters as needed.
+The maximum number of projects you can create and join is 5.

 Learn more about projects and how to manage them in these sections:
 - [Project Setting](#project-setting)